cjharris2008/pdsnd_github/README.md

 2. NumPy
 3. Pandas

-#### Disclaimer
+### Disclaimer
 Project material was provided as UDACITY as part of their Data Science with Python curriculum.

 ### Credits
-a.
-UDACITY Programming for Data Science with Python
+Big thanks to UDACITY, their instructor, and the Programming for Data Science with Python course curriculum!

-b.
-Beginning Python From Novice to Professional Third Edition Manus lie Hetland
+The book: Beginning Python From Novice to Professional Third Edition by Manus lie Hetland was also an extremely valuable reference.